-The State of Florida is committed to ensuring all residents receive safe drinking water and facilities are in compliance with state and federal laws.
-Most of the compliance issues reported in 2019 were administrative (timely submittal of monitoring and reporting paperwork), and not health-based or related to water quality.
+Florida is committed to ensuring all residents receive safe drinking water and facilities are in compliance with state and federal laws.
+The vast majority of the compliance issues reported in 2020 were administrative (timely submittal of monitoring and reporting paperwork), and not health-based or related to water quality.
 Where there is an exceedance of a drinking water standard, facilities are required to increase monitoring frequencies to verify the results, and to follow up with corrective actions as needed.
-In all cases, the Department closely monitors the subsequent results and actions to ensure the system returns to compliance.
+In all cases, DEP closely monitors the subsequent results and actions to ensure the system returns to compliance.

-Tables 10 and 11 summarize the 2019 violation information presented in this report.
+Tables 10 and 11 summarize the 2020 violation information presented in this report.